myelintek/documentation/content/keras_dog_breed.rst

     label_file = os.path.join(base_folder, 'labels.csv')

-Read train folder image labels, and filter top 10 breeds and shuffle, finally split it to two parts: train and valid.
+Read name and label of images from label_file, get the most top 10 breeds of count number, and then filter those breeds and shuffle the arrange, finally split it to two parts: train and valid.

-The id of rows is missing the file extension, so we add '.jpg' in the end.
+The image name in 'id' column is missing the file extension, so we should append '.jpg' following those 'id'.

-To modify the NUM_CLASSES to change breed number choosen, and the ratio number for train/valid ratio.
+We can modify 'NUM_CLASSES' to change the breed number to be filtered, and 'ratio' for train/validation data ratio.

 .. code-block:: python